Subscribe to RSS feeds Bulkowski Blog via RSS

 73.54.5

-If you assume that the end of data signifies a new high (that is, it includes all stocks whether they made a new high or not), then it would take 3.1 years to post a new high after trending up for 2 years.
+If you assume that the end of data signifies a new high (that is, it includes all stocks whether they made a new high or not), then it would take 3.1 years to post a new high after trending up for 2 years (as of the date of the original study).

 This has a major assumption and that being price making a new high the following year represents a higher trend.
 Most often, that is the case.
 But I didn’t check to see if a higher low was also made (the common definition of an up trend is a higher high and a higher low).
 Nor does this analysis assume a straight-line run up.

 How many stocks fail to make a new high?
-The following table shows the answer.
+The table on the right shows the answer.

 138%